jerrypy/python-cocos2d-hanoi/README.md

 # python-cocos2d-hanoi
-Simple Hanoi game based on Python-Cocos2d with a flat style UI.
+Simple Tower of Hanoi game based on Python-Cocos2d with a flat style UI.

 # How to play?